-Break the Ice Media just celebrated a milestone anniversary, 10 years since I started the company and I was recognized with the Small Business Person of the Year award from the Small Business Council of Rochester.
-As I reflect on the celebration, I am reminded of the many celebrations, anniversaries and awards that have been integral to successful tourism marketing campaigns.
-Below are some of the ingredients that made our celebration successful with insights from Destination on The Left podcast guests woven in.
+Break the Ice Media celebrated a milestone anniversary in 2019, 10 years since I started the company.
+In that year, I was also recognized with the Small Business Person of the Year award from the Small Business Council of Rochester.
+Many celebrations, anniversaries and awards are integral to successful tourism marketing campaigns.
+Some of the ingredients that made our 10-year celebration successful are shared by Destination on The Left podcast guests.

 To get a jump on the 10 year celebration planning at Break the Ice Media, we started talking about the anniversary over a year before it happened.
 We started by collecting ideas and inspiration from other companies who had celebrated a milestone birthday.
 About 6 months before the anniversary we formed a committee or as our team liked to call it the “Party Planning Committee,” also known as the PPC.